Questions + Answers

 Knives can be used to cut on stone.
 Please keep in mind that stone will dull your knives and use of knives on granite or quartz can dull your countertops as well.
 It is always best to use a cutting board.

 Can granite and quartz crack?

-Granite does not crack with ordinary use.
-Granite is most susceptible to cracks during fabrication, shipping and installation.
-Granite will not flex like laminate and solid surface tops.
+Granite and quartz do not crack with ordinary use.
+It is most susceptible to cracks during fabrication, shipping and installation.
+Granite and quartz will not flex like laminate and solid surface tops.
 Do not stand on or next to the sink, cooktop cutouts, or overhangs - as too much stress or weight applied to the stone may cause it to crack.

 Can granite and quartz scratch?

-Granite is one of the hardest stones available.
+Granite and quartz are some of the hardest stones available.
 It is extremely difficult to scratch, but it is not a diamond.